Rinpoche is the head of two convergent lineages: the Yelpa and Hungkara Lineages.

 One of the great masters of the profound path of Mahamudra was Gampopa, the founder of the Kagyu school of Buddhism in Tibet.
 Gampopa had three main disciples, one of whom was Phakmo Drupa (1110-1170 AD).
-Phakmo Drupa was famous for establishing the eight Kagyu “lesser” or “minor” lineages (Drikung, Taklung, Tsalpa etc) in Tibet during the 12th century .
+Phakmo Drupa was famous for establishing the eight Kagyu “later” or “minor” lineages (Drikung, Taklung, Tsalpa etc) in Tibet during the 12th century.
 One of these is the Yelpa lineage.

 Yelpa Yeshe Tsek (1134-1194) was a primary student of Phakmo Drupa.
 He studied with him for many years and is said to have received and realized all of his teachings.
 Eventually, Yelpa Yeshe had to leave Phakmo Drupa to share these teachings with others.
 By then he was considered a highly accomplished Lama in his own right.
 All of Phakmo Drupa’s students honored Yelpa Yeshe by accompanying him (at the beginning of his journey) to his homeland in Kham.
 As he left he said: